pannous/jeannie-webclient/README.md

 # Jeannie for Chrome

-Jeannie is a siri like virtual assistant with over 3 million in the past years!
+Jeannie is a siri like virtual assistant with over 3 million users in the past years!
 Now you can fully extend the functionality of your bot.
 This project is the source code to the web client.
 Try [our demo](https://ask.pannous.com) in the browser now!